MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-CustomNudgeSettings.md

 Set-CustomNudgeSettings -Enabled $true -Title "Contoso HR"
 ```

-This example turns on the custom nudge section and custom nudges in all Briefing email messages.
-The name of the custom nudge section is Contoso HR.
+This example turns on the Custom Nudge section and Custom Nudges in all Briefing email messages.
+The name of the Custom Nudge section is Contoso HR.

 ### Example 2
 ```powershell
 Set-CustomNudgeSettings -Enabled $false
 ```

-This example turns off the custom nudge section and custom nudges in all Briefing email messages.
+This example turns off the Custom Nudge section and Custom Nudges in all Briefing email messages.

 ## PARAMETERS

 ### -Enabled
-The Enabled parameter enables or disables custom nudges in all Briefing email messages.
+The Enabled parameter enables or disables Custom Nudges in all Briefing email messages.
 Valid values are:

-- $true: Custom nudges and the custom nudge section are available.
-You create custom nudges by using the New-CustomNudge cmdlet.
-You assign custom nudges to users by using the New-CustomNudgeAssignment cmdlet.
+- $true: Custom Nudges and the Custom Nudge section are available.
+You create Custom Nudges by using the New-CustomNudge cmdlet.
+You assign Custom Nudges to users by using the New-CustomNudgeAssignment cmdlet.
-- $false: Custom nudges and the custom nudge section are not available in Briefing email messages.
+- $false: Custom Nudges and the Custom Nudge section are not available in Briefing email messages.

 ```yaml
 Type: Boolean